Class A Fire

 Magnesium & Titanium

 Flammable metals such as magnesium and titanium generally take a very hot heat source to ignite; however, once ignited are difficult to extinguish as the burning reaction produces sufficient oxygen to support combustion, even under water.
 In some cases, covering the burning metal with sand can help contain the heat and sparks from the reaction.
 Class D extinguishing agents are available (generally as a dry powder in a bucket or box) which can be quite effective, but these agents are rare on the campus.

 Potassium & Sodium

-All of these metals are not uncommon in labs on the OU campus, but are generally only found in small quantities and accidental fires and reactions can be controlled or avoided completely through knowledge of the properties of the metals and using good judgement and common sense.
-If you are planning a research project using a large amount of flammable metals you should consider purchasing a five or ten pound container of Class-D extinguishing agent as a precaution.
+All of these metals are not uncommon in labs on the OU campus, but are generally only found in small quantities and accidental fires and reactions can be controlled or avoided completely through knowledge of the properties of the metals and using good judgment and common sense.
+If you are planning a research project using a large amount of flammable metals you should consider purchasing a five or ten-pound container of Class-D extinguishing agent as a precaution.